damnitkush/StudyNotion_EdTech/README.md

 Database World 📊
 Our info hangs out in MongoDB, a super-flexible database.
 It keeps everything organized, from course content to user data.

-API Chat 🗣️
-Our APIs (Application Programming Interfaces - just a way for the front and back to talk) follow a style called REST.
-It's like a language they both understand, making sure they share info smoothly.
-Check the API Documentation for the full details.

 Let's Get Started! 🚀
-Want to play with StudyNotion on your machine?
-Easy peasy:

-Clone the repository: git clone https://github.com/username/repo.git Go to the project directory: cd StudyNotion
-Install what's needed: npm install
-Getting Things Ready ⚙️
-Set up a MongoDB database and get the connection URL.
-Create a .env file in the main folder with these inside:
-Let's Roll! 🎉
-Start the server: npm start
-Go to the client folder: cd client
-Start the React server: npm start
-Open your browser: Go to http://localhost:3000.
-You're Part of This! 🤝
-Love to code?
-Want to make StudyNotion even cooler?
-Your contributions are welcome!

-So, let's explore the world of StudyNotion together - where learning meets fun.
-Happy coding! 🚀